-Television: The Fellowship’s extensive television programming – with specials airing nationally in the U.S., Canada, Australia, and in Europe nearly every day, reaching 18 million viewers a week – highlights the needs of Jews in Israel, Ethiopia, the former Soviet Union, Arab lands, and other countries.
+Television: The Fellowship’s extensive television programming – with specials airing on local, national, and satellite TV in the U.S., Canada, and South Korea nearly every day, reaching over 80 million viewers a week – highlights the needs of Jews in Israel, the former Soviet Union, and around the world.

-Social Media: The Fellowship has a strong and rapidly growing social and new media presence, with over 1.5 million Facebook followers; two top-tier blogs – the Stand for Israel advocacy blog and The Bridge blog on Fellowship programs and people; and an influential Twitter, Youtube, Pinterest, and Instagram presence.
+Social Media: The Fellowship has a strong and rapidly growing social and new media presence, with over 1.8 million Facebook followers; two top-tier blogs – the Stand for Israel advocacy blog and The Bridge blog on Fellowship programs and people; and an influential Twitter, Youtube, and Instagram presence.

 Publications and Other Contacts: Daily or weekly e-publications are sent to more than 4.4 million subscribers, print mailings are sent to some 477,000 supporters, and over 700,000 calls are made to partners yearly.
 The Fellowship receives 4,000-5,000 gifts a day, with an average gift of $73.